 At school she must deal with the formidable Trunchbull, one of the most imposing villains in the Roald Dahl canon.
 After giving a detailed description of her formidable appearance, Dahl says, “She looked, in short, more like a rather eccentric and bloodthirsty follower of the stag-hounds than the headmistress of a nice school for children.”

+Don’t worry, though.
 Matilda is up to the task.
-She knows how to fool her father with sly trickery, so the joke’s on him.
-With the help of the lovable, sweet, virtually perfect teacher, Miss Honey, she is also up to taking on the Trunchbull, developing and advancing her formidable gifts so that her nemesis is ultimately no match.
+She pulls ever more creative pranks on her father so the joke’s on him.
+And, with the help of the lovable, sweet, virtually perfect teacher, Miss Honey, she develops her latent eye-power to put an end to the Trunchbull’s reign of cruelty.

-Matilda begins as a valentine to book readers, turns into a David and Goliath struggle, and ends as a justice-is-served fairy tale.
-It includes all of Roald Dahl’s trademark macabre perils.
-And all of his creative, winsome, delightful storytelling, including talking parrots, a cake-eating contest, a vitally important newt, and two crucial cups of tea.
+Matilda begins as a valentine to book readers, turns into a David and Goliath struggle, and ends as a justice-is-served happily ever after.
+It includes all of Roald Dahl’s trademark macabre perils and all of his winsome storytelling, including talking parrots, a cake-eating contest, a vitally important newt, and two crucial cups of tea.

 Take another spin with the master of James and the Giant Peach, Charlie and the Chocolate Factory, and The BFG, and embrace the tiny, redoubtable heroine, Matilda!